 All visitors to the Department must sign using the Department sign in system.
 If you see someone you do not recognise or 'looking lost' you have every right to ask who they are and offer help.
 Ask them who their supervisor is, or who they are looking for.
 Do not attempt to challenge anyone aggressively, as you could put yourself or others in danger.
-If possible, make a note of their appearance and the time that you saw them, and report this to Charlie Aldous for Downing Site or the Bullard Safety Officer, Dudley Simons (37198) for Bullard Labs.
+If possible, make a note of their appearance and the time that you saw them, and report this to Charlie Aldous for Downing Site or the Bullard Safety Officer, at bullardfac@esc.cam.ac.uk (37198) for Bullard Labs.
 If in doubt, contact Security on 31818.